aiblocks/docs/guides/exchange.md

 ```
 * In the `withdraw` function your customer must have opened a trustline with the issuing account of the token they are withdrawing.
 So you must take the following into consideration:
 	* Confirm the user receiving the token has a trustline
-	* Parse the [Horizon error](https://www.stellar.org/developers/guides/concepts/list-of-operations.html#payment) that will occur after sending a token to an account without a trustline
+	* Parse the [Millennium error](https://www.aiblocks.io/developers/guides/concepts/list-of-operations.html#payment) that will occur after sending a token to an account without a trustline

-For more information about tokens check out the [general asset guide](https://www.stellar.org/developers/guides/concepts/assets.html) and the [issuing asset guide](https://www.stellar.org/developers/guides/issuing-assets.html).
+For more information about tokens check out the [general asset guide](https://www.aiblocks.io/developers/guides/concepts/assets.html) and the [issuing asset guide](https://www.aiblocks.io/developers/guides/issuing-assets.html).